-- 8.5 The actual funding from business rate income has exceeded the budget for the year.
-The total variance for the year under the Business Rate Retention Scheme was £614k.
-This sum includes increased amounts receivable in respect of reliefs funded by central government using Section 31 grants of £719k; an increased levy payable to Norfolk County Council of (£405k); additional income from renewable energy schemes and relief in enterprise zones of £80k and £287k respectively and other minor variances.
-The Collection Fund can be found on page 97 along with the associated notes on pages 98-100. - 8.6 The Authority is a member of the Norfolk Business Rates Pool which enables growth in the business rates collected in Norfolk to be retained locally, rather than being passed to central government.
-The growth is paid over in the form of a levy payment to Norfolk County Council as the lead authority for the Pool.
-The budget for the levy was £575k but this has increased by £405k to £981k at outturn.
-The increase is due to a higher business rate income figure as a result of central government increases in reliefs compared to the anticipated position when the NNDR1 Return was completed. - 8.7 The Authority can retain all the income from renewable energy schemes, provided it granted planning permission for the scheme.
+- 7.5 The actual funding from business rate income has exceeded the budget for the year by £0.6m, the majority of which related to additional income gained through being a part of the countywide business rates pilot.
+The Collection Fund can be found on page 93 along with the associated notes on pages 94 to 96. - 7.6 The Authority is a member of the Norfolk Business Rates Pool which enables growth in the business rates collected in Norfolk to be retained locally, rather than being passed to central government.
+The growth is paid over in the form of a levy payment to Norfolk County Council as the lead authority for the Pool. - 7.7 The Authority can retain all the income from renewable energy schemes, provided it granted planning permission for the scheme.
 It must include each year the amount it anticipates it will receive when completing the NNDR1.
-Any variation will be carried forward to the following year.
-The actual income receivable in 2017/18 from renewable energy schemes was £80k above the NNDR1 figure for that year and this additional income has been included in the 2018/19 outturn. - 8.8 The Government has provided additional reliefs to business in successive Autumn Statements.
+Any variation will be carried forward to the following year. - 7.8 The Government has provided additional reliefs to business in successive Autumn Statements.
 These reliefs have been dealt with outside the Business Rate Retention Scheme and funded by Section 31 grants payable to District Councils.
-The reliefs actually granted to businesses for the year have resulted in an increase of £719k in grant received. - 8.9 The business rate income is paid into the Collection Fund and then distributed to Central Government, the County Council and NNDC in accordance with the proportionate shares set out in the Scheme.
-The distribution is based on the NNDR1 return and any variances at outturn will produce a surplus or deficit on the Collection Fund which is then distributed in the following year.
-A surplus on the Collection Fund had been anticipated for 2018/19 and a significant Provision is required in the Accounts to cover against the provision for the alteration of lists and appeals following the rateable value revaluation exercise the results of which came into effect from April 2017 but due to capacity issues at the Valuation Office (VOA) these appeals have yet to come through.

-9. Treasury Management and Economic Climate

-- 9.1 The amount of surplus cash available for investment during the year was consistently higher than the level anticipated in the budget; although the overall rate of interest earned was 0.41% lower than budget.
-Slippage of £4.5m within the capital budget contributed to higher balances overall but the slight reduction in the rate of return forecast.
-In line with the Authority's Treasury Management Strategy for 2018/19 an additional £6m was invested in pooled funds.
-The income budget for 2018/19 anticipated £1.158m would be earned in interest from an average balance of £35.1m at a rate of 3.3%.
-A total of £1.295m was earned from investments over the year from an average balance of £44.7m at an average rate of interest of 2.89%.
-This resulted in a positive variance against the budget of £138k in respect of investment income. - 9.2 The current economic climate along with the associated reductions in central government funding continues to have a direct impact on the finances of the Authority.
-Income from investments continues to deliver a revenue stream to the Authority and the key treasury management principles for investment continue to be security of the capital sum. - 9.3 The Authority remained free of long term debt as at 31 March 2019.
-At present any short-term cash shortfall can easily be covered as short-term borrowing for cash flow purposes is readily available on the money markets, plus borrowing from other Local Authorities and the Public Works Loan Board.
+- 7.9 The business rate income is paid into the Collection Fund and then distributed to Central Government, the County Council and NNDC in accordance with the proportionate shares set out in the Scheme.
+The distribution is based on the NNDR1 return and any variances at outturn will produce a surplus or deficit on the Collection Fund which is then distributed in the following year. - 8.
+Treasury Management and Economic Climate - 8.1 The amount of surplus cash available for investment during the year was at times higher than the level anticipated in the budget; although the overall rate of interest earned was 0.47% lower than budget.
+The income budget for 2019/20 anticipated £1.344m would be earned in interest from an average balance of £38.4m at a rate of 3.5%.
+A total of £1.235m was earned from investments over the year from an average balance of £40.7m at an average rate of interest of 3.03%.
+This resulted in a negative variance against the budget of £109k in respect of investment income. - 8.2 The current economic climate, which has been significantly impacted by the COVID pandemic, along with the associated reductions in central government funding, continues to have a direct impact on the finances of the Authority.
+Income from investments continues to deliver a revenue stream to the Authority and the key treasury management principles for investment continue to be security of the capital sum. - 8.3 The Authority remained free of long term debt as at 31 March 2020.
+At present any short-term cash shortfall can easily be covered as short-term borrowing for cash flow purposes is readily available on the money markets.

-10. Capital
+9. Capital

-10.1 Capital expenditure in the year amounted to £6.32m (£7.64m 2017/18), examples of some of the individual schemes include community housing schemes (£229k), payment of Disabled Facilities Grants (£1.0m), Cromer pier (£380k) and expenditure on the acquisition of long term empty properties (£489k).
-Overall expenditure was incurred against the areas identified on the following page and again more detail is provided within the 2018/19 outturn report.
+9.1 Capital expenditure in the year amounted to £29.0m (£6.3m 2018/19), examples of some of the individual schemes include Better Broadband for Norfolk (£1.0m), payment of Disabled Facilities Grants (£1.1m), Cromer pier (£0.8m), Sandscaping (£21.0m) and expenditure on the reprovision of the Splash leisure facility (£1.8m).
+Overall expenditure was incurred against the areas identified on the following page and again more detail is provided within the 2019/20 outturn report.